-The 2010s have been a fantastic decade for horror– particularly queer horror.
+The 2010s were a fantastic decade for horror– particularly queer horror.
 Mark Patton’s tell-all documentary, Scream, Queen!
 My Nightmare on Elm Street, is now available to rent/buy after a successful national tour, and Shudder recently announced they’re producing an entire queer horror documentary.
 For the record, horror has always been pretty gay.
 From early pioneers like F.W.
 Murnau (Nosferatu) and James Whale (Frankenstein, The Invisible Man) to contemporary influencers like Don Mancini (Child’s Play), Joel Schumacher (The Lost Boys) and Kevin Williamson (Scream), queer filmmakers have been a major driving force in the genre since its inception.
 However, it has only been within the past few decades that mainstream filmmakers have been allowed to move beyond subtext and incorporate overtly queer major characters and themes into their films.
 There is still a lot more work to do in terms of promoting diversity both in front of and behind cameras (i.e. more than just white, cis male filmmakers).

 Below, I’ve compiled a list of 13 horror/thriller films from 2010-present that feature significant queer characters and/or themes.
 This list is far from comprehensive, and there are many worthwhile films from the decade not featured here.
 That separate list includes mainstream gems with varying degrees of queerness like Black Swan, Suspiria, Raw and The Neon Demon.
 It also includes coming-of-age supernatural dramas like Closet Monster, Boys in the Trees, The Blue Hour, Jamie Marks is Dead, Blue My Mind, The Wild Boys and The Lure— plus a handful of indie queer-horror efforts such as All About Evil, Ticked-Off Trannies with Knives, I Was a Teenage Werebear, Pitchfork, Deviance, Bit, Midnight Kiss and You’re Killing Me (the last of which I included on my queer dark-comedy list here).
 Oh, and a special shout-out to several queer horror TV shows from the decade like Ryan Murphy’s American Horror Story and Scream Queens, Bryan Fuller’s Hannibal, The Boulet Brothers’ Dragula, Chilling Adventures of Sabrina, etc., etc.

 1. THE SKIN I LIVE IN (2011)